 Subcommittee terms of reference

-The terms of reference for the Subcommittee on Domestic Quarantine and Market Access are below.
+The objective and terms of reference for the Subcommittee on Domestic Quarantine and Market Access (SDQMA) are below.

-- Ensure phytosanitary measures* are consistent with the principles and standards established under international** and national agreements on quarantine and market access and interstate principles for trade.
+The overarching principle of this subcommittee’s activity is to ensure that phytosanitary measures are consistent within the principles and standards established under international and national agreements while adhering to the nine interstate principles for trade.

-- Provide advice to Plant Health Committee on developments and issues relating to plant biosecurity measures, including new and emerging threats, innovations and challenges.
+- Providing advice to Plant Health Committee on developments and issues of national importance relating to plant biosecurity measures*, including new and emerging threats, innovations and challenges including legislation.

-- Maintain an annual Work Plan reflecting the subcommittee’s terms of reference, and outlining key activities, financial implications, key deliverables, milestones and stakeholder engagement.
+- Maintaining an annual work plan that reflects the subcommittee’s terms of reference, outlining key activities, financial implications, expected outcomes, key deliverables, milestones, timeframes and stakeholder engagement.